Study support for postgraduate students

 Study at postgraduate level is stimulating and enjoyable, but also demanding and sometimes challenging.
 Many LUMS Masters programmes provide integrated academic skills development to help you make the transition effectively; this may take the form of workshops or in some cases a dedicated module.

 The team includes two Student Learning Advisors and a number of peer student mentors who work alongside students in a variety of ways.
-We also work closely with programme teams and other key people such as the subject librarian for LUMS to help you access any support you may need.
+We also work closely with programme teams and other key people, such as the librarians, to help you access any support you may need.
 We are based in B103 in LUMS (near LT10).

 Student Learning Advisor for postgraduate students

 Gill Burgess is the Student Learning Advisor for postgraduate students in LUMS, working closely with students on taught programmes as well as research students.
 Throughout the academic year she provides:

 - academic skills workshops and courses to help you develop effective study strategies and practices